tkozuch/audio-slicer-react/README.md

 A web client-side app for slicing audio files.

+Project originally written a bit longer ago.
+Lately adjusted only slightly to showcase.

 # Usage

 User uploads a file, which browser renders as a waveform.